Code-Institute-Submissions/MS1-Forpex-webpage/README.md

 - Scroll-down page: the whole page is one scroll-down page with sereval sections (listed below).
 The project has also second page - which is just the translation in Czech language since FORPEX is a Czech firm and its clients are often Czechs.
 Since FORPEX is print-oriented firm, I used this scroll-down effect with fixed background picture and several empty bars (holes in the scrolling layer) between each section to create remotely effect of a printing head scrolling over a paper.
 The empty bars are reduced in the mobile-size version of the page.

-Sections:
+### Sections:
-- Header - simple navigation bar with the logo and language options
+- **Header** - simple navigation bar with the logo and language options
-- Home page - simple headline on attractive background
+- **Home page** - simple headline on attractive background
-- About us - simple description of the services FORPEX offers with yellow bar underlining FOPREX's expertise
+- **About us** - simple description of the services FORPEX offers with yellow bar underlining FOPREX's expertise
-- Printing solutions - simple description of 3 main printing areas FORPEX provides
+- **Printing solutions** - simple description of 3 main printing areas FORPEX provides
-- Rerefences - logos of main clients (mainly known Czech banks and state offices) and again yellow bar with numbers
+- **Rerefences** - logos of main clients (mainly known Czech banks and state offices) and again yellow bar with numbers
-- Contact - simple contact page with the contact info and embedded google-map
+- **Contact** - simple contact page with the contact info and embedded google-map
-- Footer - simple 3 yellow icons (phone, email and instagram), not effected by scrolling - stay all time on the same place of the page - right down corner of the screen.
+- **Footer** - simple 3 yellow icons (phone, email and instagram), not effected by scrolling - stay all time on the same place of the page - right down corner of the screen.
 With a hover effect.
-- Credits - very small section at the very bottom of the page - attribution for the flag-icons-designer
+- **Credits** - very small section at the very bottom of the page - attribution for the flag-icons-designer

-- favicon - logo of the firm
+- and **favicon** - logo of the firm

 ![responsive_other_page](./assets/images/responsive_other_pages.png)

 ### Features Left to Implement
-- according to my quick research, Javascript offers smoother and visually more atractive movement while scrolling - since I am not able to use Javascript yet, I could not implement it already.
+- according to my quick research, JavaScript offers smoother and visually **more atractive movement while scrolling** - since I am not able to use Javascript yet, I could not implement it already.
 But I am ready to make the scrolling smoother in the future.
-- from Javascript I also expect to learn and implement how to give some interesting slight movement/animation to the images while scrolling
+- from JavaScript I also expect to learn and implement how to add some interesting slight **movement/animation of images** while scrolling
-- for better orientation I also plan to highlight active menu items yellow - according to the section of scrolling page.
-I assume this could be also achieved by Javascript, which I am not yet familiar with.
+- for better orientation I also plan to **highlight active menu items yellow**- according to the section of scrolling page.
+I assume this could be also achieved by JavaScript, which I am not yet familiar with.
+- on smaller screens, when using the **hamburger menu icon**, the menu stays open after choosing/clicking on menu item, and user has to click on the hamburger icon to close the menu - this I want to improve in the future, so after choosing menu item, the open list of menu items will close itself.
+Since the hamburger menu is created with help of JavaScript and at this time of my studying process I am not familiar with JavaScript yet, I plan to fix this later.

 ## Technologies Used

-The whole page was built with HTML, CSS and Javascript (hamburger menu icon)
+The whole page was built with HTML, CSS and JavaScript (hamburger menu icon)

 ### Other sources:
 - [Bootstrap] (v5.0x) (https://getbootstrap.com/) For some particular details (grid, list-inline etc.)